Ramchandra Shukla

 Ram Chandra Shukla (4 October 1884 – 2 February 1941), better known as Acharya Shukla, was an Indian historian of Hindi literature.
 He is regarded as the first codifier of the history of Hindi literature in a scientific system by using wide, empirical research with scant resources.
 As an author he is best known for Hindi Sahitya Ka Itihaas (1928–29).

 Early life

-Acharya Ramchandra Shukla was born on 4 October 1884, Basti district in a wealthy Brahmin family,.
+Acharya Ramchandra Shukla was born on 4 October 1884, Basti district in a wealthy Saryuparin Brahmin family.
 His father Chandrabali Shukla was a Revenue Inspector (Kanoongo) at that time.
-Before he did his high school at London Mission School he learned Hindi, English and Urdu at his house by qualified teachers and then for further study he came to Prayagraj then Allahabad and continued his study; after that he wrote and published his valuable literature works and his experienced information.
+Before he did his high school at mirzapur Mission School he learned Hindi, English and Urdu at his house by qualified teachers and then for further study he came to Prayagraj (then Allahabad) and continued his study; after that he wrote and published his valuable literature works and his experienced information.

 Biography

 The work of Shukla traces the genesis of Hindi poetry and prose since the 6th century and its development through Buddhist and Nath schools and the medieval contributions of Amir Khusro, Kabirdas, Ravidas, Tulsidas, stretching to the modern realism of Nirala and Premchand.

 In his assessment of Shukla (Acharya Ramchandra Shukla aur Hindi Alochana) eminent critic Dr. Ram Vilas Sharma emphasises the fact that the great writer opposed feudal and courtly literature as it did not give a true picture of the life of the common people and contemporary society.

 His works of literary criticism include Kavita Kya Hai, the most widely read essay explaining poetry and poetics in his outstanding collection Chintamani, published initially in two volumes as a collection of essays on emotions like anger and hatred.
 Recently his scattered and unpublished essays have been found and published as Chintamani-3 edited by Namwar Singh and Chintamani-4 by Kusum Chaturvedi.

 To enrich the worldview of Hindi speakers, Acharya Shukla translated Edwin Arnold's The Light of Asia into Buddha Charit (A biography of Gautam Buddha in Brij Bhasha verse) and German scholar Ernst Haeckel's famous work The Riddles of Universe into Vishwa Prapanch where he added his own thought-provoking preface by comparing its findings with Indian philosophical systems.

 These works signify that he did not restrict himself to be the foremost moderniser of the Hindi language, literature and thought.
 He was involved with scientific temper-building by translating and updating works of science and history.
 In developing a scientific methodology to investigate the literary works of several centuries as creations of socio-economic and political conditions of the respective era, Acharya Shukla became a pathbreaker.

 In his view true literature is not merely an expression of human consciousness as an end in itself but accounts for Lokmangal, a concept defining progress of society where common people are supreme and their sufferings are best understood as purpose for amelioration: literature, through aesthetics, must address itself to the pains/woes of the downtrodden and underdog and work for human emancipation from exploitation of all kinds.